top of page

 Village Hall sat vacant for many years.
 In 2010, the United States Congress included $150,000 for its restoration in the annual appropriation bill for the Department of the Interior.
 Even with the upgrade, the building still remained empty.

-Despite the change in usage, Village Hall will remain listed on the National Register, and this symbol of South Orange will be open for the community to enjoy once again.
+Despite the change in use, Village Hall remains on the National Register and is once again open for the community to enjoy.

 For Further Information: